 - "2.
 Overview": Describes the functional overview. - "3.
-Mirror Disk Type Cluster Creation Procedure": Describes the procedure to create a mirror disk type cluster. - "4.
-Shared Disk Type Cluster Creation Procedure": Describes the procedure to create a shared disk type cluster. - "5.
-Error Messages": Describes the error messages and solutions. - "6.
+Operating Environments": Describes the tested operating environment of this function. - "4.
+Mirror Disk Type Cluster Creation Procedure": Describes the procedure to create a mirror disk type cluster. - "5.
+Shared Disk Type Cluster Creation Procedure": Describes the procedure to create a shared disk type cluster. - "6.
+Error Messages": Describes the error messages and solutions. - "7.
 Notes and Restrictions": Describes the notes and restrictions on creating and operating a cluster.